miscellaneous88/VM/README.md

 # VM
-A stack based javascript virtual machine i made in a day with past knowledge of assembly and OP codes.
+A simple stack based javascript virtual machine i made in a day with past knowledge of assembly and OP codes.